bodkan/ku-introgression2024/README.md

 plot(bins, props, xlab = "Neanderthal tract length bin", ylab = "proportion of tracts")
 ```

-The distribution does, indeed, look quite exponential.
-Let's try to use this to date the Neanderthal introgression using information encoded in the distribution of tract lengths!
+The distribution does, indeed, look quite exponential. **Let's try to use this to date Neanderthal introgression using the information encoded in the distribution of tract lengths!**

-As we know, over time since admixture, recombination breaks up longer haplotypes into shorter one, regularly almost like a clock.
+As we know, over time since admixture, recombination breaks up longer haplotypes into shorter ones, regularly almost like a clock.
 And it turns out that the distribution of tract lengths after time $t$ follows exponential decay, leading to the distribution of tract lengths $x$ to have the following form:

 $$
-f(\textrm{x}) \sim \exp(-\lambda x) = \exp(-r t x),
+\textrm{tract length of }~x \sim \exp(-\lambda x) = \exp(-r t x),
 $$

 where the $\lambda$ parameter determines the *rate* of exponential decay and, under some simplifying assumption can be computed as the product of the recombination rate (traditionally in humans with value of about $1e-8$) and $t$ which is the time since admixture -- **the latter is our unknown we're trying to compute here**.